 Bad debt provision

-The combined bad debt provision of MGL and BML was $16 million, an increase of $2 million over the provision at 31 March 1999.
+The combined bad debt provision of MGL and BML (“Billiton Metal Limited”) was $16 million, an increase of $2 million over the provision at 31 March 1999.
 This only covered specific doubtful debts and KPMG suggested a general provision may be prudent.
 This was rejected by management as unnecessary, which KPMG accepted.
+The largest specific debts provided against were China Resources Natural Co. ($6.1m), Venture Tech ($6.7m) and Clee Overseas ($1.4m).
+For further discussion of these items see section 5.5.

 MG Metals Recycling Gmbh credit risk

 As most customers are large industrials, the risk of credit default is considered to be low.
 However the largest risk is on prepayments made on purchases from Russia.
-KPMG’s work papers did not indicate the size of the position or whether any provision was recorded. [further enquiries to be made]
+KPMG’s work papers did not indicate whether any provision was recorded but indicated that the size of the position was not significant.

 Billiton

-A provision was set up in October 1998 on the acquisition of Billiton.
+A provision was set up in October 1998 on the acquisition of Billiton for the lease costs of their old office at Fenchurch Street as the company was integrated into MG.
 The fair value of the lease provision on the Fenchurch Street Rental as at 30 September 1999 was $2.3m.
-This provision was booked as an audit adjustment.
+This provision was booked as an audit adjustment (and offset against goodwill on acquisition of Billiton)

-MG MCC
+MG MCC Corp

 KPMG proposed profit and loss audit adjustments of $2.2m (no more detail at this level – assumed to be US/UK GAAP adjustments).